-The strength of the application with regard to project personnel and collaborators' training qualifications and/or experience to implement and carry out the project.
+The strength of the application's plan in regards to project personnel and collaborators' training qualifications and/or experience to implement and carry out the project.
 This includes evaluation of the capabilities of the applicant organization and collaborators, the quality and availability of facilities, and personnel to fulfill the needs and requirements of the proposed project.

-The strength of the PI and project team's documented history of leadership in the conduct of national, multi-site, interdisciplinary, collaborative research and publication record on advancing the field of pregnancy related health.
+The strength of the PI and project team's documented history of leadership in the conduct of national, multi-site, interdisciplinary, collaborative research and publication record on advancing the field of ASD/DD behavioral health: